Gon41/3-Pipelines-Web-Scraping-Football-Players/readme.md

 ## 2. Hypothesis

-The soccer players who have the highest score in the FIFA rankinG are the ones who have the highest
+The soccer players who have the highest score in the FIFA ranking are the ones who have the highest

 -----------------------------